Home Food + Drink Berry Picking Farms Near Montclair + Essex County

 0 FacebookTwitterPinterestEmail

+In the summer, picking your own fresh and seasonal fruit is always a great idea.
+It’s a fun activity for grown-ups and kids alike.
+And with fresh fruit farms as close as an hour-long drive away, now’s the time to stock up on u-pick blueberries, blackberries, and more.
 This time of year is prime time for delicious fruits like blueberries and blackberries.
 If you’re lucky enough, the same fields that house yummy berry bushes might also have other fruits ripe and ready to go, like peaches.
-Read on to find out where to go berry picking near Essex County this summer.
+Read on to find out where to go berry picking near Montclair and Essex County, New Jersey, this summer.

 The Benefits of Eating Locally — And In Season

 Many have undoubtedly heard it before — eat locally, eat seasonally.
-But for those wondering why there are many reasons why eating locally is better for both personal health and for the environment.
+But for those wondering why, there are many reasons why eating locally is better for both personal health and the environment.
 Here are just a few:

 • It reduces the need for “extra” resources (water, shipping costs/equipment)